theopjones/voice-typing/README.md

  Once Whisper has finished transcribing the audio, the program will then simulate a keyboard and type the resulted transcribed text into the currently open and selected text input.It is recommended that when dictating into the program you have a text input with a method of some kind opened and selected.
 For the typing simulation to work, you will have to have the dialog box selected as if you were about to type into it with your keyboard.

  If it is your first time using the program with a given model, the model will be downloaded first before Whisper can transcribe any of the audio collected.Therefore, recorded audio will remain in the queue until this downloading process has been completed.
 You can check the output in the terminal to determine the status of this downloading process.

 Since the program is sending the recorded audio to Whisper and also because the audio recording does not stop until the program has detected enough of a pause there will be a delay between when you finish talking and when the text is typed.
 The delay is determined by the exact configuration parameters you have used in the config file and also by the dictation quality you have selected by choosing the model.
 The delay is also determined by the performance capabilities of the computer you are using.
 If it is too slow, it is recommended that you choose a lighter weight model, although this comes at the expense of dictation quality.

+Dictation will automatically shut off after about 60 seconds of inactivity.
+This is a configurable setting.

  A video of usage of the program can be found here [https://peertube.theopjones.blog/w/6x5yS96TNnTTdrf11Vwhuh](https://peertube.theopjones.blog/w/6x5yS96TNnTTdrf11Vwhuh)